Osanshoouo/RatBevyPlayground/README.md

-# Playground for met to test stuff
+# Playground for me to test stuff
 For example I want to implement something that emulates the movement of the game "Straftat" for learning purposes.
 The other major focus is creating a system for (fluid) physics sims